RaulMerelli/PortableWinForms/README.md

 - Missing fonts
 - Debug must take place with Visual Studio 2019, VS2022 won't work because its remote debugger it's not installed in the Xbox system.
 You can still compile with VS2022.

-At the current stage the code quality is really low, please don't look at it until further indication if you don't want to have a stroke.
+At the current stage the code quality is really low (aside from Microsoft unchanged code), please don't look at it until further indication if you don't want to have a stroke.

 ## Compilation and execution problems
 - Debugger can't attach: Try by deleting obj and bin folders, ticking "Compile with NET Native toolchain", recompile the  project and removing the tick.